Pelvic Health

 We recognize that your pelvic health is a sensitive topic.
 When it comes to pelvic health physical therapy treatment, whether it be for women’s health or men’s health related issues, you want to feel confident in your provider’s knowledge and understanding of the issues you are facing.

 Pelvic floor therapy, also known as pelvic floor physical therapy or pelvic rehabilitation, is a highly specialized form of physical therapy that should only be provided by therapists who have completed advance post-graduate educations and training.
-At FYZICAL Therapy & Balance Centers of Oakton our Clinic Director Mona Mistry has been treating pelvic floor disorders for most of her career and holds a Pelvic Rehabilitation Practitioner Certification - PRPC designation.
+At FYZICAL Therapy & Balance Centers of Oakton Dr. Kristin Dunn leads our pelvic floor practice and brings practical knowledge and hands-on experience of the newest research available to her treatment sessions to help patients receive the highest quality and evidence-based care.

 What Are Pelvic Floor Disorders?